Washington Medicaid for Seniors & Long-Term Care

 - Respite care for family caregivers

-- Assisted living facility (through CHORE waiver)
+- Assisted living facility care (through CHORE waiver)

 - Hospice care (coordinated with Medicare when dual-eligible)